Joint Entrance Examination (Advanced) 2021

 Fees

-JEE (Advanced) 2021 Application Fee is yet to be announced.
-The application fee for last year is as follows:
+The JEE (Advanced) 2025 application fee is as follows:

 Registration

-- The registration for JEE (Advanced) 2021 is expected to begin in 3rd week of June 2021.
+- The registrations for JEE (Advanced) 2025 are expected to begin in April 2025.

-- Only the candidates who satisfy each and every eligibility criteria can register.
+- Only candidates who satisfy all the eligibility criteria can register.

 Application Procedure